TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

      :class:`~multiprocessing.Process` object.

-   A connection or socket object is ready when there is data available to be read from it, or the other end has been closed.
+   A connection or socket object is ready when there is data available to be read kutoka it, or the other end has been closed.

    **Unix**: ``wait(object_list, timeout)`` almost equivalent ``select.select(object_list, [], [], timeout)``.
 The difference is